-The State is not constitutionally obligated to maintain or continue State aid to the School District.
-No assurance can be given that present State aid levels will be maintained in the future.
-State budgetary restrictions which could eliminate or substantially reduce State aid could have a material adverse effect upon the District requiring either a counterbalancing increase in revenues from other sources to the extent available, or a curtailment of expenditures.
-Potential Reductions in Federal Aid Received by the State - The State receives a substantial amount of Federal aid for education.
+Potential reductions in Federal aid received by the State - The State receives a substantial amount of Federal aid for education.
 Many of the policies that drive this Federal aid are subject to change under the current presidential administration and Congress.
-However, the State's current financial projections concerning Federal aid, and the assumptions on which they are based, are subject to revision as more information becomes available about the proposals for Federal tax policy and legislation, health care, including amendments to the Affordable Care Act, infrastructure, taxation, the Budget Control Act of 2011 (as amended), Federal regulatory reform, and other issues may arise.
+However, the State's current financial projections concerning Federal aid, and the assumptions on which they are based, are subject to revision as more information becomes available about the proposals for Federal tax policy and legislation, health care, including amendments to the Affordable Care Act, infrastructure, taxation, the Budget Control Act of 2011 (as amended), Federal regulatory reform, and other issues that may arise, including the diversion of federal resources to address the current COVID-19 outbreak.